-The Move to Value-Based Contracts, Enabled by Big Data

-Move to Value-Based Contracts

-Value-based contracts are based on

-Pay-for-performance (P4P) Measures

-Typically tied to meeting certain metrics such as HEDIS rates, controlling non-par utilization and limiting brand name drug prescribing

-Pay-for-Value Structures
+These are challenges to maintaining your practice's independence.

+Value Based Contracting: Big Data Leads to Multiple Arrangements
-Such as Clinically Integrated Networks (CINs), Patient-Centered Medical Home (PCMHs) and Accountable Care Organization (ACOs) organizations

-Typically involving 'wrap around' incentives such as the above and attribution per-member per-month

-- Fee-for-service (FFS) payments are being phased out and are being replaced by value-based payments - > Payers 'tiering' providers by performance
+- ☐ Value-based contracts are based on: - Pay-for-performance (P4P) Measures: These measures are typically tied to meeting certain metrics such as HEDIS rates, controlling non-par utilization and limiting brand name drug prescribing - Pay-for-Value Structures: Such as Clinically Integrated Networks (CINs), Patient-Centered Medical Home (PCMHs) and Accountable Care Organization (ACOs) organizations - In addition, these typically involve 'wrap around' incentives such as the above and attribution per-member per-month - Fee-for-service (FFS) payments are being phased out and are being replaced by value-based payments - Payers are 'tiering' providers by performance- giving you one more thing to keep an eye on!

+Verden Group
-Pay For Performance

-Performance may be based simply on meeting HEDIS "quality" measures, or on "self-reported" measures, claims costs, patient utilization and so on

-The National Quality Forum (NQF) is leading focused efforts to collect and normalize data, and endorse additional performance measures to be more clinically focused
+- Pay For Performance can encompass many things - Performance may be based simply on meeting HEDIS "quality" measures, or on "self-reported" measures, claims costs, patient utilization and so on - The National Quality Forum (NQF) is leading focused efforts to collect and normalize data, and endorse additional performance measures to be more clinically focused

-➤ But we aren't there yet.
+But we aren't there yet.
 Pediatrics is the least of Payers' concerns - they are more focused on the 'big ticket' diseases to help bring down costs.